allbecauseyoutoldmeso/bnb/README.md

 * Group project for Week 6 at Makers.

+* Our group consisted of Emil Iliev, Emily Chai, Euge Guerrero and Kate Gleeson.

 * Air BnB style website built using Sinatra.

 * Users can list properties, or request to book a property.